jerseycity17/team-16/README.md

 8. Add offline caching to AlertScreen
 9. Fix EmeregencyContactScreen on every screen
 10. Add a button that allows the user to tell an Admin he is not safe.
 This button also needs a method that sends a personal message to an admin (maybe through Twilio?).
+11. The app needs major refactoring in all if the files, and we should aim for component reusability with all of our components.
+12. We also currently have our database file as a value of a dictionary key.
+We should break up our Redux design by adding multiple reducers (possibly a reducer for each screen's respective data since they are mainly independent)

 ## Admin Panel
 ### Description